FSD1192 Finnish Local Government Strategies for Cutting Expenditure 1998

 - Kettunen, Pekka (Åbo Akademi University.
 Institute for Comparative Nordic Politics and Administration)

-central government, economic policy, economic recession, local finance, local government, local government spending, outsourcing, privatization, public services
+central government, economic policy, economic recession, local finance, local finance, local government, outsourcing, privatization, public services

 The data have been collected as part of a research programme studying municipal priorities, financed by the Swedish Association of Local Authorities (Svenska kommunförbundet).
 The programme compared the strategies used by Finnish and Swedish municipalities to cope with the economic recession in the 1990s.